leecode1/Curd-operation-basis-Without-local-stroage/README.md

 # Curd-operation-basis-Without-local-stroage
-It is a very easy may to undertand  the curd opeation https://curdbasis.netlify.app/
+It is a very easy way to undertanding  the curd opeation https://curdbasis.netlify.app/